pranulkbv28/TypeScript-Init/README.md

 # ABOUT

-- This repository has some starter files and projects that will help you to begin your typeScript journey!!
+- This repository has some starter files and projects that will help you to begin your TypeScript journey!!

 ## CONTENTS